-Bodysuits -- Equipped with a stretchy or "envelope" neck and snaps at the bottom, these one-piece wonders will be your newborn's most oft-worn outfits.
-Also called Onesies®, they can be worn with shorts, skirts or pants, or on their own.
+Bodysuits: Equipped with a stretchy or "envelope" neck and snaps at the bottom, these one-piece wonders will be your newborn's most oft-worn outfits.
+Also called onesies or jumpers, they can be worn with shorts, skirts or pants, or on their own.

-Infant gowns -- Think 2 AM diaper changes, and you'll understand why infant gowns are made with a banded, open bottom for ease of use.
+Infant gowns: Think 2 AM diaper changes, and you'll understand why infant gowns are made with a banded, open bottom.
 Many of these pajamas also feature built-in cuffs in the sleeves that can be used as mittens to prevent your sweet pea from accidentally scratching herself.

-Sleepers -- Made to keep your little one warm, sleepers have long sleeves and built-in feet with snaps or zippers down the front.
-They come in a variety of levels of warmth, from lightweight cotton for warmer nights to cosy fleece for cool months.
+Sleepers: Made to keep your little one warm, sleepers have long sleeves and built-in feet with snaps or zippers down the front.
+Sleepers come in a variety of levels of warmth, from lightweight cotton for warmer nights to cozy fleece for cool months.

-Babies also lose heat through their feet, so keep her toes toasty and help her regulate her body temperature with socks and booties fitted to her tiny feet.
+Babies also lose heat through their feet, so keep her toes toasty and help her regulate her body temperature with socks and booties.

 Your tiny package may arrive with nails that need trimming; combine those with flailing arms and hands, and your sweetie pie's face may end up scratched.
 Slipping on mittens over her tiny hands will help prevent accidental scratches.